Normas para publicación

 Documents and submissions that do not comply with these guidelines will be automatically rejected.

-The opinions expressed by the authors are their sole responsibility and do not necessarily reflect the views of the RICIT Journal Editorial Committee.
+The opinions expressed by the authors are their sole responsibility and do not necessarily reflect the views of the RICIT journal.

 Peer Review and Anonymity

-The document must not contain any data that could identify the authors.
+The document must not contain any information that could identify the authors.
 The presence of such information will result in the immediate rejection of the manuscript.

-The journal uses a double-blind peer review system; therefore, author data must be entered exclusively in the OJS platform metadata.
+The journal uses a double-blind peer review system; therefore, author information must be entered exclusively in the OJS platform metadata.

 Manuscript and Metadata Submission via OJS